 You can come up with your own exercises to help you memorize the fretboard quickly in Drop B. You should focus on the 6th string in the beginning, to make sure that you can play the chords to any song.

-These exercises can be anything, from trying to play scales on a single string, attempting to learn songs you already know in this new tuning, playing notes in a certain sequence (ascending thirds, fifths, etc).
+These exercises can be anything from trying to play scales on a single string, to attempting to learn songs you already know in this new tuning, to playing notes in a certain sequence (ascending thirds, fifths, etc).

 Major Chords in Drop B